 Creative Director | Producer

-Robert is a musician, audio engineer, and writer living in the San Francisco Bay Area.
+Robert is a writer, audio engineer, and musician splitting his time between the San Francisco Bay Area and Vermont.
 He is passionate about exploring the intersections of sound design, storytelling, and eco-socialist principles to help ease our way out of these tumultuous times.

 "Upstream is where you go to understand the root cause of a problem.
 This approach is exactly what Upstream—the radio documentary—takes in regards to our broken economy.
 It is from this source that one can discover systemic solutions to systemic problems.
 Upstream is unique, refreshing, and inspiring exactly for this reason."